-\end{proposition} The proof is given in Appendix~\ref{sec:validity_proof}.
-Importantly, the above guarantee holds in finite samples, for any LLM $\mathcal{G}(x)$, any prompts distribution, and regardless of the accuracy of the quantile estimators $\hat{q}_\tau(x)$.
+\end{theorem} Importantly, the above guarantee holds in finite samples, for any LLM $\mathcal{G}(x)$, any prompts distribution \(P_X\), sampling-budget $B$, and regardless of the accuracy of the quantile estimators $\hat{q}_\tau(x)$.
 However, this coverage bound depends on the supremum of all possible weights with non-zero probability, denoted by $\gamma_\tau$.
 In particular, as $\gamma_\tau$ increases, the bound becomes looser.